 Joining CareSaver is easy and should take only a couple of minutes.
 You will need your IRD number and either a passport or driver’s licence.
 You can join on our home page and/or by clicking here.

-When we receive funds from your employer or directly from you, your CareSaver fund will be activated and you can log in to see it.
+When we receive funds from your employer or directly from you, your CareSaver fund will be activated and you can log in to our Portal to see it.

 Yes, everyone who is living (or normally living) in New Zealand, and is a New Zealand citizen or permanent resident, can join.
 CareSaver is a great way of saving for their first home and to teach them the importance of saving along the way.
 If the child is under 16, the signature of all legal guardians must be given, and if the child is aged 16-17, the child must co-sign with one guardian.
 Your child will also need to have an IRD number.
 You can apply for one from Inland Revenue Department here.
 Click here for more information.